dkogel/UFO-data-filtering-with-Javascript/README.md

 https://dkogel.github.io/javascript-challenge/

-*Note: please enter filter criteria you can see displayed in the table, as it's a fairly small set.
-Failing to do so won't create any error, but your're likely to filter out all of the data and simply get an empyt table*
+*Note: please enter filter criteria you can see displayed in the table, as it's a fairly small dataset.
+Failing to do so won't create any errors, but you're likely to filter out all of the data and simply get an empty table*